mxu3/live-kernel-updater/README.md

 # live-kernel-updater
-test status : no successful kernel change yet performed on updated MX-15
+test status : one successful kernel change performed on updated MX-15, running latest liquorix kernel, which is a nice kernel here!

 This is a bash command line program that changes or updates the kernel on a antiX or MX live-usb.
 It can work on a running live-usb (primary) or on a secondary live-usb that is plugged in.